 Physical Agility Test: The physical agility test has three components: a 1½ mile run, pushups and sit-ups.
 An applicant must successfully pass all three components to move forward in the process.
 Applicants should bring water and wear athletic clothing and shoes during the test.

-Written Examination: The written exam evaluates memory, analytical and logical thinking, reading comprehension, written communication, problem solving and other tasks.
-The exam will take two to three hours to complete.
-Exams are scored upon completion and applicants are notified if they passed.
+Written Examination: The written exam evaluates problem solving, memory, analytical thinking and other tasks.
+The exam will take approximately two hours to complete.
+Exams are scored upon completion and applicants notified if they passed.
 Only applicants who pass will move on in the process.
 Back to Top

 Panel Interview: Upon successful completion the written exam, applicants will schedule a panel interview.
 Applicants should expect to attend a panel interview the week following the written exam.
 The interview lasts approximately 30 minutes once begun.

 The panel interview may be different from other interviews an applicant has attended as only the applicant will speak and the panel members will not ask follow-up or clarifying questions.
 Applicants should answer questions completely.
 Only information provided by the applicant can be can be evaluated by the interview board.
 Those who pass will not receive any notification and are placed on an eligibility list.
 Applicants who fail will be notified via email.
 Back to Top